Labor Day Fitbit sale: save on the Fitbit Charge 4 and Inspire 2 at Amazon

 $149.95 $129.95 at Amazon

-Built-in GPS, heart rate monitoring and 7-days of batter life, the Fitbit Charge 4 is one of the most highly rated fitness trackers around and now $20 off at Amazon.
+Built-in GPS, heart rate monitoring and seven days of battery life, the Fitbit Charge 4 is one of the most highly rated fitness trackers around and there's now $20 off at Amazon.
 View Deal

 Fitbit Inspire 2 Black/Black: